 While harvesting rainwater is mostly positive, there are some problems you could face, including:

 - Pollution and contamination.
-In some areas, air pollution has instilled an unpleasant aroma to rainwater, and the water may have an altered pH balance, and it could contain harmful contaminates, which is a concern if you intend to use the water for laundry or for drinking.
-In this case it is highly advisable to treat and filter harvested water before use.
+In some areas, air pollution has instilled an unpleasant aroma to rainwater, and the water may have an altered pH balance, and it could contain harmful contaminants, which is a concern if you intend to use the water for laundry or for drinking.
+In this case, it is highly advisable to treat and filter harvested water before use.